WiLuX-Source/NHIE/README.md

 Yep as long as your device supports a decent web browser it supports it.

 ### How to report a bug?
-You report a bug from [here](https://github.com/WiLuX-Source/NHIE/issues)
+You can report a bug from [here](https://github.com/WiLuX-Source/NHIE/issues)

 ## [Changelog](https://github.com/WiLuX-Source/NHIE/releases)